 Before I left speech and debate, people told me that dropping out of an elective more than mid-way through high school would look horrible on my college activities list, but I just wasn’t passionate about it anymore.
 I knew there were a couple things I wanted to do during my last year of Westridge: utilize the ceramics studio, continue theatre/sports, and try something new.
 While I have yet to step foot into the ceramics studio this year, I was part of both mainstage theatre productions and reclaimed my role as basketball team captain.
 After hearing about an opportunity to contribute to Spyglass Live, I decided to consider joining Spyglass.

 The first class was interesting.
 I was new to the class, and it was an anomaly for a senior to join Spyglass.
 Many of the seniors held a leadership role and a firm understanding of how Spyglass worked while I had no idea how to write an article or interview people—basically, how to be a journalist.
 It was an isolating experience to not have many friends in the class, and learning the basics with new freshmen whom I also didn’t know.
-I still remember when advisor, Mrs. Masami Hansen clarified the amount of time commitment and the expectations joining Spyglass would have.
+I still remember when advisor Mrs. Masami Hansen clarified the time commitment and the expectations joining Spyglass entailed.
 This gave me pause, as I thought it would be a lot for me to handle school work, college applications, learning how to be a journalist, and fulfilling the two articles per semester requirement.

 I thought, why not?
 Something I will never do is give up before trying.
 I didn’t want to shy away from this challenging experience just because I was scared of judgement from others and, honestly, myself.
 I was confident that by the end of the year, I would grow to be more comfortable being by myself in an environment where I didn’t know anyone.
 I knew I would regret giving up too quickly in the long run, so I figured I would tough it out, stay in the class, and write one article to give journalism a try.